Menu

 The Year 2 children have been building on their understanding of Place Value to 100, partitioning numbers into sets of ten and ones.
 They have faced the challenge of partitioning numbers into different groups of tens and multiple ones, such as 62 = 6 tens and 2 ones, but it can also be any combination of tens of ones, for example 4 tens and 22 ones, or 3 tens and 32 ones etc. That is a challenge for all of us as it involves very good addition skills!

 In Phonics, Year 1 have been applying their super grasp of letter sounds, digraphs and trigraphs that they learnt in EYFS to read and spell new words and short sentences.
-They will now move onto our big focus - Phase 5, during which they will revise and learn all the ways to make long vowel sounds in words.
+They are moving on with their learning of Phase 5, during which they will revise and learn all the ways to make long vowel sounds in words.
 We hope the children will continue to love reading and develop their fluency through reading their home readers regularly.
-The digraphs they are focusing on this half term are:
+The digraphs they have focused on during the first half term are:

 ay, ou, ie, ea, oy, ir, ue, aw, wh, ph, ew and oe